Flipper-Community/flipper-community-wiki/flip-wiki/docs/publictransport.md

 - [**PTDex**](https://github.com/ry4000/ptdex)

 ## FeliCa
-If you have either a HKG Octopus Card or a Japan Transit IC Card *using FeliCa*, then you can use either `MetroDroid` or the Android version of `NFC TagInfo by NXP` to view some information relating to the card.
+If you have either a HKG Octopus Card or a Japan Transit IC Card *using FeliCa*, then you can use either `FeliCa Tool`, `MetroDroid`, or the Android version of `NFC TagInfo by NXP` to view some information relating to the card.
 `Metroflip` added support for HKG Octopus and Japan Transit IC Cards *using FeliCa* as of OFW 1.4.2.

 It is also possible to use FeliCa *Standard* cards/tags/fobs/charms as an [**arcade data card**](arcadecards.md) for use on some `Konami` games.